Kakun21993/Silica-Miniscape-Cs/README.md

 **Miniscape - Silica Rewritten**
 MINI VERSION OF NO ESCAPE

-**Please note that secret payloads in this program doesnt need specific dates or times to played, MBR payloads determined by your PC specs even though you're on a VM**
+**Please note that secret payloads in this program Doesn't need specific dates or times to played**

 Now Silica 5.0 released (Miniscape), if you were asking me wheres Silica 2.0, 3.0, 4.0 or do i just skipped it.
 No im not skipping Silica.exe version